-Cultivation is free from both pesticides and herbicides and only organic fertilizer is used.
+Cultivation is free from both pesticides and herbicides and only organic fertiliser is used.

-Water resources are protected, as each plant receives only about 2 litters in the three months of each harvest circle.
+Water resources are protected, as each plant receives only about two litters in the three months of each harvest circle.

 The young farmer has received five awards at national and regional level.